Margaret Cotter Sells 2,750 Shares of Reading International, Inc. (NASDAQ:RDI) Stock

-Reading International, Inc. (NASDAQ:RDI – Get Rating) EVP Margaret Cotter sold 2,750 shares of the company’s stock in a transaction dated Wednesday, March 2nd.
-The shares were sold at an average price of $4.41, for a total transaction of $12,127.50.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Reading International, Inc. (NASDAQ:RDI – Get Rating) EVP Margaret Cotter sold 2,750 shares of the business’s stock in a transaction dated Wednesday, March 9th.
+The stock was sold at an average price of $4.18, for a total transaction of $11,495.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.

 Margaret Cotter also recently made the following trade(s):

 - On Wednesday, February 9th, Margaret Cotter sold 2,750 shares of Reading International stock.
-The stock was sold at an average price of $4.57, for a total transaction of $12,567.50.
+The shares were sold at an average price of $4.57, for a total transaction of $12,567.50.

 - On Monday, February 7th, Margaret Cotter sold 2,750 shares of Reading International stock.
 The stock was sold at an average price of $4.23, for a total transaction of $11,632.50.